-As of March 4, 2014, the Company had 133 full-time, 4 part-time employees and 9 temporary workers, of which 128 are located at the Company's Midland, Virginia facility, and 18 are located at the Company's facility located in Reidsville, North Carolina.
+As of March 4, 2015, the Company had a total of 156 employees, of which 142 are full-time, 5 are part-time and 9 are temporary workers, with 140 located at the Company's Midland, Virginia facility and 16 located at the Company's facility in Reidsville, North Carolina.
 None of the Company's employees are represented by labor organizations and the Company is not aware of any activities seeking such organization.
 The Company considers its relationships with its employees to be satisfactory.